 TRAINING AND FACILITATION

-Kim will continue to provide neutral training and facilitation services on a very limited basis.
+Kim is only able to provide neutral training and facilitation services on a very limited basis.